Minot, North Dakota: Geography

 The population of Richardson's ground squirrels is extremely high in the inner-city area where there are fewer predators to hunt them.
 This has been known to cause issues with the squirrels tearing up fields with their tunneling, and causing minor property damage by hollowing out areas beneath structures.

 Neighborhoods

 Minot is commonly divided into three major sections: North Hill, the Mouse River Valley and South Hill.
 North Hill is the area roughly north of Eleventh Avenue North and Northwest Avenue.
 South Hill is a broad area south and west of Valley Street and Fifth Avenue South.
 West of Sixth Street West, South Hill dips sharply to the southwest.
 South Hill's limits are less clearly defined than North Hill's.
 Though the neighborhood levels out past 16th Street South, the name South Hill is generally applied to all areas south up to the city limits.
 Neighborhoods in the Mouse River Valley include Bel Air, Downtown, Eastwood Park, Oak Park and West Minot.

-Region

-Minot is on the Drift Prairie of northwestern North Dakota, about 110 mi north of Bismarck.
-The Mouse River, or Souris River, runs through the city west to east.

-Minot is almost entirely land; the Mouse River, its oxbow lakes, and a few creeks take up just 0.14% of the city's area.
+Address system